UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Collecting Fees in Across

+_[This page](https://docs.across.to/how-across-works/fees) should provide an up to date overview of how the fee model is implemented in Across._

 The Across contracts enforce that users receive their deposited amount minus the `relayerFeePct` and `realizedLpFeePct`.
 The `relayerFeePct` is set by the user and includes compensation to the Relayer for their cost of capital and gas expenditures on the destination chain.
 The `relayerFeePct` might also include enough to pay out the relayer's Refund Balancing Fee, but its ultimately up to the user to set this as high as they want to bid for a relayer's service.
 If the `relayerFeePct` is not large enough to fairly compensate a relayer, then the user can "speed up" their deposit by increasing the `relayerFeePct` by signing and broadcasting a message on-chain.

 The `realizedLpFeePct` will be computed at relay time and set by the relayer.
 It should include the LP and Deposit Balancing fee using fee curve parameters defined on-chain.
 If the `realizedLpFeePct` is set incorrectly, then the relayer will not be refunded as the relay will not be included in a bundle of valid relays by the Dataworker.